If you create a DRS affinity rule for your cluster, you can specify how vSphere HA applies that rule during a virtual

 - VM-Host affinity rules place specified virtual machines on a particular host or a member of a defined group of hosts during failover actions.

 When you edit a DRS affinity rule, you must use vSphere HA advanced options to enforce the desired failover behavior for vSphere HA.

 - HA should respect VM to Host affinity rules during failover --vSphere HA attempts to place VMs with this rule on the specified hosts if at all possible.

-vSphere HA can restart a VM in a DRS-disabled cluster, overriding a VM-Host affinity rules mapping if the host failure happens soon (by default, within 5 minutes) after setting the rule.
+Note: vSphere HA can restart a VM in a DRS-deactivated cluster, overriding a VM-Host affinity rules mapping if the host failure happens soon (by default, within 5 minutes) after setting the rule.